Henry Bedingfeld: Career

 Bedingfeld held various offices, including Privy Councillor to King Edward VI and Queen Mary I, Constable and (in 1555) Lieutenant of the Tower of London, and (in 1557) Captain of the Guard and Vice-Chamberlain of the Household to Mary I.

-After the death of King Edward VI in 1553, Sir Henry Bedingfeld and (Sir) Henry Jerningham (together with Sir William Drury, John Sulyard, Sir John Shelton, Clement Higham and others) were two supporters very instrumental in placing Mary Tudor on the throne, coming to her aid at Kenninghall or Framlingham with 140 well-armed men.
+After the death of King Edward VI in 1553, Bedingfeld and Henry Jerningham (together with William Drury, John Sulyard, John Shelton, Clement Higham and others) were two supporters very instrumental in placing Mary Tudor on the throne, coming to her aid at Kenninghall or Framlingham with 140 well-armed men.
 Bedingfeld proclaimed the queen at Norwich.
-He was afterwards rewarded for his loyalty with an annual pension of 100 pounds out of the forfeited estates of Sir Thomas Wyatt.
+He was afterward rewarded for his loyalty with an annual pension of 100 pounds out of the forfeited estates of Thomas Wyatt.
 Queen Mary appointed him a Privy Councillor and Knight Marshal of her army.
 It was in the light of this allegiance that he was elected to the first parliament of Mary's reign in October 1553 as one of the Knights of the Shire for Norfolk, and again in the succeeding parliament of 1554.

-In March 1554 Mary (following Wyatt's rebellion) placed her half-sister Princess Elizabeth in the Tower of London.
-She was certainly aware that her mother Katherine of Aragon in later life had been kept at Kimbolton in the custody of Sir Henry's father.
-She now entrusted Sir Henry with the princess Elizabeth's custody, appointing him Constable of the Tower of London on 8 May, and instructing him to guard Elizabeth at Woodstock Palace, where he remained with her until March 1555.
+In March 1554, Mary (following Wyatt's rebellion) placed her half-sister Princess Elizabeth in the Tower of London.
+She was certainly aware that her mother Katherine of Aragon in later life had been kept at Kimbolton in the custody of Bedingfeld's father.
+She now entrusted Bedingfeld with the princess Elizabeth's custody, appointing him Constable of the Tower of London on 8 May, and instructing him to guard Elizabeth at Woodstock Palace, where he remained with her until April 1555.

 John Foxe, in the Acts and Monuments, took every opportunity to blacken Bedingfield's character, and depicted him as severe and cruel towards his charge.
-Although, after her accession to the throne in 1558, Elizabeth used to address Sir Henry at court as "Her Gaoler", most agree that the term was probably applied loosely and in good spirit.
+Although, after her accession to the throne in 1558, Elizabeth used to address Bedingfeld at court as "Her Gaoler", most agree that the term was probably applied loosely and in good spirit.
 "That seems to have rather been a term of royal familiarity, than contempt; for had it been the latter, he would scarce have been so much at court as it appears he usually was," wrote Blomefield.
-The correspondence, published by C.R.
-Manning, suggests that Bedingfield conducted himself in gentlemanly fashion towards the princess: J.M.
-Stone, noting that Elizabeth granted the manor of Caldecott to him, observed that John Strype, Bishop Burnet and Sir Reginald Hennell had followed Foxe's account uncritically.
+The correspondence, published by C. R. Manning, suggests that Bedingfeld conducted himself in gentlemanly fashion towards the princess: J. M. Stone, noting that Elizabeth granted the manor of Caldecott to him, observed that John Strype, Bishop Burnet and Reginald Hennell had followed Foxe's account uncritically.